koushikxd/resu.nvim/README.md

 # resu.nvim

-A Neovim plugin for reviewing and managing file changes made by AI coding assistants.
+A Neovim plugin for reviewing and managing file changes made by AI coding cli tools.

 ## Overview

 resu.nvim watches your project directory for file modifications and provides a streamlined interface to review, accept, or decline changes.
 It helps you maintain control when working with AI tools like Claude Code, Cursor CLI, or similar assistants.

-## Features

-- Real-time file watching with automatic change detection
-- Sidebar interface for reviewing modified files
-- Inline diff visualization with syntax highlighting
-- Accept or decline changes per file
-- Persistent state tracking across sessions
-- Git integration support

 ## Requirements